shanehoey/snooey-template-jekyll/README.md

 # Known Issues

-# TODO Documentation - Documentation on how to use theme is not very good
+[] # Documentation on how to use theme is not very good [] # Not yet at stable v1.00 release expect breaking changes